 - Choose shoes that have good traction.

 - Have someone spot you when you are using a ladder, and make sure the ladder is securely positioned.

 Florida is one of the highest-risk states for pedestrians in the whole country.
 When you are walking, you should not assume that drivers always see you or that they will obey traffic rules.
 It is best to only cross at crosswalks and when you have the walk signal.
 Wearing bright clothing can help drivers to see you at dawn, dusk or nighttime.

 Third-degree burns cause nerve death and other permanent damage, while second-degree burns often come with extreme pain.
 According to the National Fire Protection Association, 60 percent of home fire deaths happened in a home that either had no smoke alarm or one that didn’t work.
 Ensure that your home is equipped with smoke alarms, and check and replace the batteries of each device at regular intervals.
 Never leave a stove or open flame unattended, and make sure that matches, chemicals and hot liquids are inaccessible to children.

 No matter how careful you are in all of these situations, it can be impossible to prevent another person from behaving recklessly.
 If you or a loved one has suffered a traumatic injury in Central Florida, you may be entitled to monetary damages to help with your recovery.
 At Largey Law, we are experienced in handling personal injury actions.
-We urge you to call us at 352-253-0456 or contact us online to arrange a free initial consultation.
+We urge you to contact us online to arrange a free initial consultation.
 Our offices are conveniently located in Inverness, Tavares and Clermont.